- Home

 Switching equity release schemes

-The number of equity release plans on the market currently stands at around 232, according to Moneyfacts, compared to 437 in June 2020.
-In the aftermath of 2022’s disastrous mini-Budget, there was a collapse in the number of equity release products available.
-However, the number on offer has started to rise again.
-Like any other financial product, it pays to shop around, as you may be able to save thousands of pounds in interest over the life of the equity release plan.
+The number of equity release plans on the market currently stands at around 1,669, according to the Equity Release Council.
+Like any other financial product, it pays to shop around, as you may be able to save thousands of pounds in interest over the life of the equity release plan by choosing the most competitive plan possible.

 Equity release mortgages can run over many decades, as they only have to be repaid when you die or move into long-term care, so your overall debt can dramatically increase in size.
 This makes it really important to ensure you have a product offering a competitive interest rate.
 Find out more about how much you might have to pay for equity release in our article Costs of equity release.
 Our Lifetime Mortgage Calculator can help give you a sense of how much a lifetime mortgage might cost over 10, 20 or even 30 years.